shahriyar-zaman/shahriyar-zaman.github.io/_news/2024-12-19-ieee-bigdata.md

 inline: false
 ---

-Our paper has been **published in the Proceedings of IEEE BigData 2024**, contributing to the growing body of work on **code-security and trustworthy data intelligence**.
+Our paper has been **published in the Proceedings of IEEE BigData 2024**, contributing to the growing body of work on **code-vulnerability using LLMs**.